terraform-google-modules/terraform-google-iam/modules/custom_role_iam/README.md

 # Module Custom Role IAM

 This optional module is used to create custom roles at organization or project level.
+The module supports creating custom rules optionally using predefined roles as a base, with additional permissions or excluded permissions.

 ## Usage - Custom Role at Organization Level